sholtodouglas/sholtodouglas.github.io/_posts/2021-03-02-Learning from Play.md

 For now, a little more engineering work!
 Here's a teaser of the unity env - unfortunately hand tracking just wasn't accurate enough - so controllers it was!

 ![alt-text-1](https://sholtodouglas.github.io/images/play/unity.gif "side by side comparison")
-> Thank you to Corey Lynch, Suraj Nair and Eric Jang for patiently answering our questions.
+> Thank you to Corey Lynch, Suraj Nair and Eric Jang for patiently answering our questions - and to the TFRC team for their support.

 # Appendix